 • Wages of nonresidents for income earned in Iowa.

 Supplemental wages (e.g., bonuses, commissions, special payments) can be handled in two ways depending on how the payments are made.
 Employers may add the supplemental wages to regular wages and treat both as one payment if they are paid at the same time.
-In contrast, state income tax, at the rate of six percent, must be withheld from supplemental wages of employees in those circumstances in which the employer treats supplemental wages as wholly separate from regular wages for purposes of withholding and federal income tax.
+In contrast, state income tax, at the rate of 6 percent, must be withheld from supplemental wages when the employer treats them as wholly separate from regular wages, and federal income tax is withheld at a flat rate.